Titles and Affiliations

 Impact

-Most U.S. women undergoing annual screening mammograms will never be diagnosed with the disease but given the persistent 12 percent lifetime risk of developing breast cancer, annual breast cancer screening is an important component of preventive healthcare for average risk women starting at age 40.
-Mammograms, the gold standard for breast cancer screening, are imperfect and less helpful for fast-growing breast cancers, like the estrogen receptor-negative subtypes, which grow so quickly that they are often self-detected between mammogram intervals with a lump in the breast.
-To improve the precision of breast cancer screening, and increase capacity for detecting breast cancer early, Dr. Brewster and her team are working to develop a new blood-based cancer detection test, known as a liquid biopsy.
+Annual breast cancer screening is an important component of preventive healthcare for women.
+Mammograms, the gold standard for breast cancer screening, are imperfect and less helpful for fast-growing breast cancers, like the estrogen receptor (ER)-negative subtypes.
+To improve the precision of breast cancer screening, and increase capacity for detecting breast cancer early, Dr. Brewster and her team are working to develop a new liquid biopsy technique to detect cancer with a simple blood-based test.
 Ideally, this test would allow for more personalized screening, where someone with a positive blood test can be offered more frequent screening—including breast MRI—while someone with a negative blood test would be safely advised to have less frequent screening mammograms or no screening at all.
+Further, her team is evaluating patients’ perceptions and preferences for this new method of breast cancer detection to evaluate potential barriers.

 What’s next